Kids screaming. Pencils flying. Drool-covered desks. This is the stuff of teacher’s nightmares, capable of causing you to wake up in a cold sweat.

 Routines and Procedures For the Win

-Solid classroom routines and procedures are another source of positive classroom management.
-This can help prevent the need for behavior management.
-It is especially helpful with neuro-atypical students.
+Solid classroom routines and procedures are other sources of positive classroom management.
+They can help prevent the need for behavior management and are especially helpful with neuro-atypical students.

 There is great comfort in knowing what is expected of you, and what you are going to accomplish each day.

 When I taught all day in a self-contained classroom, I set up daily and weekly procedures.
 We always started with bellwork.
 This was originally in worksheets.
 Later it was on Chrome Books when I received a set for my classroom.

 Students knew what was expected of them for each part of the class period and for each day of the week.
 Routines are a lot of effort to set up in the beginning, but pay off in spades.

 It’s amazing to watch your classroom run itself.
 You get to see the confidence and personalities of your students blossom as they make academic gains.
 They enjoy the comfort of knowing exactly what to do and how to do it.

 Engaging and correctly leveled curriculum and classroom routines are great.
 Although they are foundational, there are many strategies and interventions that you can add to your teacher tool belt.
 These can prepare you for managing common behavioral and classroom management scenarios.